 6. Female Condom

 Female condoms are also made of latex or polyurethane and fit inside a woman’s vagina like an “inside out” condom.
 They should not be used at the same time as a male condom as they may rub together and break.
-There are a few upsides to this kind of rubber: women can control the usage themselves and application is not necessarily connected with sex (can be applied well before).
+There are a few upsides to this kind of rubber: women can control the usage themselves an application is not necessarily connected with sex (can be applied well before).
 But they are more expensive and more difficult to apply.
 For further comparison with male condoms and excellent application manual read on here.
 [More]

 Never heard of female condoms before?
 If so, you are not alone.
-Female condoms are widely used in african countries and Brazil, not so in Europe or the US.
+Female condoms are widely used in African countries and Brazil, not so in Europe or the US.
 Altogether they would account for approximately 0.2% of global condom use.
 [Source] Can we expect more from this technology in the future?
 While much of the success of the female condom will depend on political will and marketing in developing countries, new models could help to grow the demand for female condoms.
 [More]

 7. Pronto Condom or Fast Application

 While for some this isn’t an issue, for others it is definitely a cause why they’re not wearing condoms: fast/slow application.
 After years it finally seems that we are experiencing breakthrough technology.
 The device was named South Africa’s Most Beautiful Object by Dutch designer Jurgen Bey.
-Watch the application video here:

 What does it do?
 The user holds the device with the thumb and forefinger of both hands, pulling the condom down over the penis in a single rapid movement.

 We are not entirely sure this will be the solution to this very particular issue, given that it produces extra waste and will be more expensive than normal condoms.
-This is where runner up Pullit could score.
+This is where runner-up Pullit could score.
 There’s a strip you grab, then you pull the condom on.
 This shouldn’t take you more than 3 seconds!
 Currently only available as a regular condom and Pullit brand, we may well see colored and ribbed condoms in the future and hopefully the technique will be available from different brands too.

 8. The Spray-on Condom

 So the Pronto Condom addresses speed, how about one that does both, speed and size?
-That’s the vision of the german condom expert Jan Vinzenz Krause.
+That’s the vision of the German condom expert Jan Vinzenz Krause.
 How is this working?
 Well just spray it on and it will automatically fit your penis (0.040-0.015 mm thin compared to the regular 0.060 mm), be ready in 5 seconds and it comes in red, green, yellow and transparent.
 Sounds too good to be true?
 The condom is still in beta-testing but they claim it will be ready by summer 2008.
 We will certainly cover this one for you and keep you up to date.
 [Source]

 You can read more on this topic in our recent post: Discover the future: CSI: New York and spray-on condoms.

-Sometimes additional lubricant can work wonders, we just need to make sure that they are water based or explicitly meant for condom use.
+Sometimes additional lubricant can work wonders, we just need to make sure that they are water-based or explicitly meant for condom use.
 Once done that, see what suits you most and you’re set.